Daraga Church: Belfry

 The octagonal belltower, located on the left side of the church, has carved images of the twelve apostles distributed in the base's six faces.
 The tower has four levels, each tapered upwards and topped with a dome and cross.

 Rehabilitation

-Due to several repairs and renovations done on the church from the past years due to the absence of renovation plans, certain parts of the church have been altered and loss its significance.
+Due to several repairs and renovations done on the church from the past years due to the absence of renovation plans, certain parts of the church have been altered and lost its significance.
 The façade has been plastered but the original stone work has been revealed through time.
 With the help of government agencies like the National Historical Commission of the Philippines and the National Commission for Culture and the Arts, the church is undergoing rehabilitation works to preserve the church's cultural and historical significance.
 The Provincial Government of Albay led by Governor Joey Salceda allotted ₱ 35 million for the rehabilitation of certain historical and cultural heritage sites in the province including the church of Daraga.